grierson/grierson/debugging.md

 * :fire: Write down your hypothesises
 * Include silly ideas
-* Priortise
-  * Use deductive reasoning to remove possible hypothesises
+* Use deductive reasoning to remove bad hypothesises
+* "Eliminate all other factors, and the one which remains must be the truth" - The Sign of Four
+* Priortise by likeliness
 * Think of tests to prove or disprove hypothesis
 * Hammock time
 * Only move foward when you have enough data